Charter of the Board of Directors

 - The committee must consist of at least three independent directors

-- At least one member must gain knowledge, understanding and experience in accounting and finance, adequately to review the credibility of financial statements and financial reports
+- At least one member must be adequately knowledgeable and experienced to review the credibility of financial statements and financial reports

 - The Board appoints a chairman from the rank of committee members

-- The committee appoints the head of Internal Audit as its secretary.
+- The committee appoints the head of Internal Audit Office as its secretary.

-- Members must not take part in business management, directly or indirectly gain interest or stake in finance or business management, serve as employees, wage earners, advisers with regular salaries, or controllers of CPN, the parent company, subsidiaries, and sister companies
+- Members must not take part in business management, nor serve as employees, wage earners, advisers with regular salaries, or controllers of CPN, the parent company, subsidiaries, and sister companies

-- Members must perform their duties, express opinions, and report on their Board-assigned performance independently of CPN executives or its major shareholder, related parties, or their close relatives
+- Members must independently perform their duties, express opinions, and report on their performance based on the Board-assigned tasks, without being under the control of CPN executives or its major shareholders, related parties, or their close relatives

 - Members must dedicate their time and express opinions adequately in performing their duties

-- Members should receive continual, regular training on matters related to the committee's performance so as to keep up with potential changes and should constantly receive opportunities for training on CPN's operations for their maximum effectiveness
+- Members should receive continual, regular training on matters related to the Committee’s performance to keep up with potential changes and should constantly receive opportunities for training on CPN’s operations for their maximum effectiveness

 - Members’ terms coincide with their respective directors’ terms as spelled out in CPN’s company regulations

-- Committee members that have completed their terms may be re-appointed to serve up to two consecutive terms and can then extend their terms by up to another.
-This took effect from the appointment of Board directors at the 2008 annual general meeting (AGM) of shareholders without retroaction.
-The Board shall consider extending the term of independent directors as deemed appropriate.
+- Members whose term has completed may be re-appointed to serve up to two consecutive terms and can extend their terms by up to another.
+This took effect from the appointment of the Board of directors at the 2008 Annual General Meeting (AGM) of Shareholders without retroaction.
+The Board could extend the members’ terms as seen fit.

-- Members that wish to resign ahead of term completion must notify and submit their resignations to CPN at least 30 days in advance
+- Members who wish to resign ahead of term completion must notify and submit their resignations to CPN at least 30 days in advance

-- Is imprisoned under a final court verdict or a legal order, except for offences caused by negligence or misdemeanor
+- Being imprisoned under a final court verdict or a legal order, except for offences caused by negligence or misdemeanor

 7. Duties and responsibilities